Zamy97/Terminal-stuff/README.md

 Type everying after '$' sign.
 Remember: Don't include the $ in your command.
 In addition, Whenever you see the $ in a command, that means it should be called in your computer's terminal.

 ## Add a local project to an empty repo on Github.
-You can add your local project to github remotely instead of cloning the project.
+* • You can add your local project to github remotely instead of cloning the project.
 To do so do the following:
-•Creat your project in your local computer
+* • Creat your project in your local computer
-•Type **'git init'** on your terminal to create a git file in your project.
+• Type **'git init'** on your terminal to create a git file in your project.
 Make sure you are in the right folder.
-•Type 'git add -A' to stage everything to get it ready to commit.
+• Type 'git add -A' to stage everything to get it ready to commit.
-•Now create an empty repo on Github with a similar name.
+• Now create an empty repo on Github with a similar name.
 Don't name it the same as your project.
 It'll be confusing moving forward.
-•Copy the URL of that empty repo.
+• Copy the URL of that empty repo.
-•Type 'git remote add [project URL]' in your terminal.
+• Type 'git remote add [project URL]' in your terminal.
 It'll connect your local project to github empty repo.
-•To push code for the first time.
+• To push code for the first time.
 Type 'git push origin master -u' and it'll push every single changes in your github.

 ## Commit a specific file
 To commit a specific file you do the following: 'git add [File name]' {you could do more than one}  -> 'git commit -m "[Message]"